Tribodus: Description

 This genus is known from articulated and somewhat complete specimens of Tribodus limae from the Romualdo Formation, Açu Formation and Alcântara Formation of northeastern Brazil, making it one of the few hybodonts to be known from full body remains.
 Like other hybodonts, Tribodus had dorsal fin-spines and cephalic spines in male individuals.
 The skin of Tribodus had two distinct types of dermal denticles.
 Tribodus limae reached a total length of about 1 m.
 The lower jaw was relatively short and did not extend to the snout region and articulated with the upper jaw at exclusively at the hyoid arch unlike other hybodonts, with a number of cartilage struts connecting the upper and lower jaws which enhanced jaw strength.
 The teeth of Tribodus were specialised for durophagy (consuming hard shelled organisms).
 They were small, less than 5 mm across and polygonal with a low cusp, and collectively formed a flat pavement that was effective at grinding, similar to those of living myliobatoid rays.
 It is suggested to have been a benthic feeder, with shrimp being discovered as stomach contents in some specimens.

 Species of Tribodus have been found in shallow marine as well as fluvial and deltaic environments.
 It may have spawned in shallow-water vegetated areas.

 Classification

 Its placement within the Hybodontiformes is uncertain.
 Historically it has been asserted to be a member of the family Acrodontidae with other durophagous hybodonts, based on the presence of columnar osteodentine in its teeth.
-However, other authors have suggested that it should instead be placed in the family Distobatidae due the morphology of its teeth closely resembling members of that family.
+However, other authors have suggested that it should instead be placed in the family Distobatidae due to the morphology of its teeth closely resembling members of that family.